Contact Information

 She previously held various positions at Villanova University Charles Widger School of Law, most recently as Associate Dean for Academic Affairs.
 Barton successfully launched initiatives on leadership development, including a student Lawyers as Leaders program and a new course, Leadership and Management Skills for Lawyers.
 At Villanova, Barton taught courses in administrative agency rulemaking, computer law, the First Amendment and regulation in cyberspace, and digital law.
 She previously served as the director of the JD/MBA and JD/MPA joint degree programs.

 In addition to authoring Best Practices for Building a High-Tech Law School: The Process of Designing Educational Spaces published by the ABA's Section of Legal Education and Admissions to the Bar, Barton's work has been published in law reviews including the Washington University Law Review, Baylor Law Review, and the Minnesota Journal of Law, Science and Technology.
-She is a frequent speaker and has presented and moderated discussions on teaching leadership in law school, promoting diversity, innovations in law school teaching, distance learning, technology, and classrooms of the future.
-Barton also has testified before the U.S. Congressional Commission on Online Child Protection and the European Commission for Democracy through Law, Venice Commission, in Brussels.
+She is a frequent speaker and has presented and moderated discussions on artificial intelligence, teaching leadership in law school, promoting diversity, innovations in law school teaching, distance learning, technology, and classrooms of the future.
+Barton also has testified before the U.S. Congressional Commission on Online Child Protection in Washington D.C. and the European Commission for Democracy through Law, Venice Commission, in Brussels.
 Barton served as an attorney with the Federal Trade Commission's Bureau of Consumer Protection in the Division of Marketing Practices, where she worked on policy and law enforcement issues related to internet fraud and deception.

 Education